SAP/odfuzz/README.md

 ODfuzz runs in an **infinite loop**.
 You may cancel an execution of the fuzzer with a **keyboard interruption** (CTRL + C).

 ### Output
-Output of the fuzzer is stored in the user defined directories (e.g. logs_directory, stats_directory) or in a working directory.
+Output of the fuzzer is stored in the directories set by a user (e.g. logs_directory, stats_directory) or in a current working directory.
 ODfuzz is creating stats about performed experiments and tests:
 - Pivot
     - These stats are continuously extended with the latest data while the fuzzer is running.
     - Stats are loaded into CSV files and may be visualised by the javascript Pivot table.
 See [README](https://github.wdf.sap.corp/I342520/Pivot/blob/master/README.md) to learn more.